 That anicca nature leads to suffering.
-That is expressed by the verse "yad aniccam tam dukkham" or "something of anicca nature leads to suffering."
-Since nothing in this world cannot be maintained to one's liking, everything is of anicca nature.
+That is expressed by the verse "yad aniccam tam dukkham"

-- As we can see, this means the same as, "Yam pi icchaṃ na labhati tam pi dukkhaṃ" in the Dhammacakkappavattana Sutta.
-That means, "when one does not get what one wants, that leads to suffering." - That suffering makes one without refuge in most cases (when one is born in an apāya.)
-That is expressed by "tam dukkham tad anatta" or "since it ends up in suffering, one becomes helpless at the end."
+- That suffering makes one without refuge in most cases (when one is born in an apāya), and that is expressed by "tam dukkham tad anatta" or "since it ends up in suffering one becomes helpless at the end."